syncfusion-content/ej2-charts-docs/ej2-javascript/circular-chart-3d/tool-tip.md

 ## Format

-By default, tooltip shows information of x and y value in points.
-In addition to that, you can show more information in tooltip.
-For example the format `${series.name} ${point.x}` shows series name and point x value.
+By default, the tooltip shows information about the x and y values in points.
+Additionally, more information can be displayed in the tooltip by using the `format` property.
+For example, the format `${series.name} : ${point.x}` shows the series name and the point's x value.

 {% if page.publishingplatform == "typescript" %}